indiqusdocs/apiculus/docs/Administration/ResellerManagement/CreatingandUpdatingResellers.md

 ![Creating and Updating Resellers](img/reseller1.png)

-Admins can define a 'commission percentage' while creating a reseller.
+Admins can define a **Commission Percentage** while creating a reseller.
 This information can be used at the time of managing billing between the service provider and the reseller.

 :::note
 Reseller billing is not handled on the Apiculus platform as all invoices are generated on the system and sent directly to the end customers.